SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/cloudflare.md

 The Cloudflare App uses HTTP request logs in JSON format gathered from all of the 155+ Cloudflare data centers.
 By default, timestamps are returned as Unix nanosecond integers.
 We recommend using the RFC 3339 format for sending logs to Sumo Logic.
 For a description of the fields available in the logs see link [here](https://developers.cloudflare.com/logs/logpull-api/#fields).

-## Collect Logs for Cloudflare

-This application has been developed and is supported by Cloudflare.
-In case of technical questions, please review the technical [documentation](https://developers.cloudflare.com/logs/) for Cloudflare logs or email analytics@cloudflare.com.

-This page shows you how to set up a Hosted Collector and specify a Sumo Logic Source.

-### Set up a Hosted Collector and specify a Sumo Logic Source

-This section provides instructions for setting up a Hosted Collector and specify a Sumo Logic Source.

-### Prerequisite

-To send Cloudflare logs to Sumo Logic, you must first configure Cloudflare Logs to send logs to AWS S3 using [Logpush](https://developers.cloudflare.com/logs/logpush) or [Logpull](https://developers.cloudflare.com/logs/logpull-api/).

-To set up a Hosted Collector and specify a Sumo Logic Source, do the following:

-1. Follow the instructions for [Configuring a Hosted Collector in Sumo Logic to start collecting logs](/docs/send-data/configure-hosted-collector).
-2. Follow the instructions for [Configure an Amazon S3 Source in Sumo Logic](/docs/send-data/Sources/sources-hosted-collectors/Amazon-Web-Services/AWS-S3-Source).
-When setting up an S3 Source, it's important to specify the correct timestamp field.
-Follow the next steps to do so.
-3. Click **Advanced**, if the settings are not already shown.
-4. For Timestamp Format, select **Specify a format** and enter the following: \
-Format: **yyyy-MM-dd'T'HH:mm:ss'Z' \
-**Timestamp Locator: **\"EdgeStartTimestamp\"\s*:\s*\"(.*)\" \
- \
-**
-5. Click **Test**.
-A Test Timestamp Parsing dialog appears.
-6. Enter a sample log message in the Test Timestamp Parsing dialog, such as the following, and then click **Test**: \
-**"EdgeStartTimestamp":"2018-12-19T23:38:10Z" \
-**A dialog confirming that your timestamp format matched should appear. \

-7. Click **Done** and then click **Save **to save the timestamp parsing to the source.

 ## Sample Log Message

 ```json
 {